muellergrp/muellergrp.github.io/_pages/teaching.md

 author_profile: false
 ---

-I previously taught the "evolutionary dynamics and molecular epidemiology of viruses" module at Summer Institute for Statistics and Modeling in Infectious Diseases ([https://si.biostat.washington.edu/institutes/sismid](SISMID)) together with [https://juliapalacios.github.io/](Julia Palacios) at Stanford University.
+I previously taught the "evolutionary dynamics and molecular epidemiology of viruses" module at Summer Institute for Statistics and Modeling in Infectious Diseases ([SISMID](https://si.biostat.washington.edu/institutes/sismid)) together with [Julia Palacios](https://juliapalacios.github.io/) at Stanford University.
 We taught the module from 2020 on.
-I also taugh phylodynamics at previous [https://taming-the-beast.org/](Taming the BEAST) workshops.
+I also taugh phylodynamics at previous [Taming the BEAST](https://taming-the-beast.org/) workshops.